igr/color-code/doc/iscan.md

 out:
 List of outputs.
 Implicit outputs are put in brackets.
 inv:
 List of invocation subjects.
-Basically, everything what is _left_ of the dot.
-Each invocation subject is marked with R (read), W (write), C (create) and I (invocation).
+Basically, everything that is _left_ of the dot.
+Each invocation subject is marked with R (read), W (write), C (create), and I (invocation).
 use:
 List of used data.
 Basically, all data _right_ of the dot.
 ```